Mike-McAnally/VHOS---Virtual-Human-Operating-System/README.md

 Working code and worked example for the **VHOS Unified Specification v4.0** (see `Spec/VHOS_v4.html`; the v3.0 PDF is retained for history).
-Python 3.10+, standard library only.
+Also viewable at (https://webmac.com/vhos/VHOS_v4.html) Python 3.10+, standard library only.
 First subject
 instantiated: **Alan Turing**.

 ## What you need